 Some forms of "conjecture" are used in the context of menacing and warning.
-It is one of the problematic cases even though some exegetes identify its illocutionary function.
-The function of menacing and warning is realized by the nominal form in two cases which are analysed in section [4.1.5.].
+It is one of the problematic cases even though some exegetes identify the illocutionary function.
+It is realized by the nominal form in two cases which are analysed in section [4.1.5.].
 How do the exegetes interpret this form?
 To reach a true interpretation of the verbal process below, it is necessary to know the context in which it was revealed.
-When the Prophet (PBUH) and his companions went to al-Madinah, he found that the citizens of al-Medina at the time commit fraud in measure and weight.
+It happens that when the Prophet (PBUH) and his companions went to al-Madinah, he found that the citizens of al-Medina at the time commit fraud in measure and weight.
 The Prophet (PBUH) warned them not to do so.
-Therefore, the verse was revealed menacing the ones who decrease or increase in measure.
-It reads:.(83:4) . أَلَا يَظُنُ أُولَٰئِكَ أَنَّهُمْ مَبْعُوثُونَ. (bo they not think that they will be resurrected (for reckoning), On a Great Day? (al-Mutaffifīn 83: 4).
+Therefore, the verse below was revealed menacing the ones who decrease or increase in measure.
+It reads: أَلَا اللَّذِي المَالِي اللَّذِي اللَّذِي اللَّهُ مَبْغُونُونَ.
+(83:4).

-The interpretation of the exegetes takes a preaching style as at-Tabary (p.
-187) and ibn Kathīr (p.
-281) whose interpretations run as follows: "do not those who fraud in measure and weight think that they are resurrected in a great day?!
+The interpretation of the exegetes takes a preaching style as $a\underline{t}$ - $\underline{T}abary$ (p.
+187, 24) and ibn Kathīr whose interpretations run as follows: "do not those who fraud in measure and weight think that they are resurrected in a great day?!
 Do not they think that they will be resurrected in a great day?!
 Are not they afraid of a day of resurrection and standing in front of God who knows the most inner feelings in a day of great horror?!
 Linguistically, the structure has the illocutionary function of menacing and warning the addressees that they should not do such a heinous act.

-The use of the mental process 'conjecture' in this structure conveys that those who have the lowest degree of certainty will not commit such crimes.
-So, it points out that a man who believes in resurrection will not increase or decrease in the measure and weight.
+The use of the mental process of 'conjecture' in this structure conveys that those who have the lowest degree of certainty will not commit such crimes.
+So, the meaning is that a man who thinks that there is a resurrection will not increase or decrease in the measure and weight.